-Construction has commenced at the Auburn Square site and management is currently obtaining approvals for the Enfield site, with a view to commence construction in 2021.
+Construction has commenced at the Auburn Square, Auburn site and management is due to commence construction at The Henley and The Peninsula.

-The Group will also aim to sell its remaining apartments at Cascade Gardens, Pymble, Oceanique, the Villa site ('Lot 370') and to commence initial works in respect to Point Grey.
+The Group will also aim to sell its remaining apartments at Cascade Gardens, Pymble, the Villa site ('Lot 370') and to evaluate its plans in respect to Point Grey.